-Over the last couple of years, floating timber vanities have exploded in popularity, and for very good reason.
+Over the last couple of years, floating timber vanities have exploded in popularity and for very good reason.
 They are seriously beautiful and add such a sense of luxury and comfort to what has previously been such a stark and sterile space.
 Solid timber is hard wearing, holds its value and has that timeless aesthetic that will ensure that it will always be in style.

 Adding value to your home with a solid timber vanity

 Adding a solid timber vanity to your bathroom renovation or new build not only creates a beautiful space to be in, it also increases the value of your home long term.
-The nature of solid hardwood timber is that it is hard wearing and with a coat of our spray wax cleaner every so often will only become more lovely with age as a patina develops.
+The nature of solid hardwood timber is that it is hard wearing and with a coat of the spray wax cleaner every so often will only become more lovely with age as a patina develops.
 Any wear and tear is reversed with a new coat of the spray wax and in the case of a major scratch, the surface just needs to be sanded and another coat of Osmo Polyx applied.
 This is not possible with a laminate, melamine or veneer product!

 Design flexibility is the beauty of a custom timber vanity

 Choosing to go down the custom made path when deciding on the vanity for your bathroom ensures that you will get a piece that is the perfect fit for your space, your functional requirements, your plumbing and your style.
-It is also pretty much impossible to buy a solid timber vanity off the shelf with most of the large stores only offering veneer or laminate options.

 There are a couple of vital functional aspects you need to consider if you are designing your vanity from scratch; what do you want to store / display and how are you going to manage the waste pipes?
 Storage options are drawers, cupboards and open shelves all of which have quite different uses.
 Drawers are great for the items you want easy access to such as toothbrushes, hair brushes, hair driers and cosmetics.